PoisonNinja/PoisonNinja.github.io/_posts/2016-12-07-AES-in-Google-Sheets.md

 ![AES diagram](http://i.stack.imgur.com/SnHH2.png)

-AES-128 requires a key of 128-bits (16 bytes) and a plaintext of 128-bits (16 bytes)
+AES-128 requires a key of 128-bits (16 bytes) and a plaintext of 128-bits (16 bytes).
+This is because AES is a *block* cipher, not a *stream* cipher.
+A stream cipher can operate on data of variable size.
+Because AES is a block cipher, the data MUST be padded to a length of 16 bytes.

+AES-128 also has different operating modes: CBC, ECB, CTR, OCB, and CFB.
+The only mode we care about is ECB, or Electronic Code Book, because it is one of the easiest methods to implement.
+Other AES-128 operating modes require an IV (initialization vector), which increases the complexity of encrypting and decrypting.

 ## Byte organization
 The bytes in the plaintext and key are arranged in a 4x4 matrix, top to bottom, left to right.
 For example, 00112233445566778899AABBCCDDEEFF becomes